Downtown Minot: Cityscape

 The Lee Block or Evergreen Square is the building on the southwest corner of Main Street and Central Avenue.
 It is named for Peter P. Lee, the fourth mayor of Minot.
 This location was home to Jack Doyle's saloon, Lee's general store and later the New York Store, which became a Woolworths.
 Today, the building is home to apartments.

 The Minot Building, also known as the Midwest Federal Building, is located on Second Avenue SW between 1st Street and West Alley.
 The building formerly served as the Minot Federal Savings and Loans headquarters.
-The dark eight story building and the large letter M, make the building a landmark in downtown.
+The dark eight-story building and the large letter M, make the building a landmark in downtown.

 The Minot Public Library, located on Second Avenue SW, has served as the public library for the city, since the building was dedicated in 1966.

 The Parker Suites at 19 First Avenue SE were built between 1929 and 1943.
 George Vaulker commissioned the project as an office building, but only the bottom two floors were finished for many years.
 As historical pictures show, the supports for the upper floors were built, but the building remained unfinished.
 Clarance Parker bought and finished construction of the building turning it into a hotel.
 President Eisenhower stayed at the hotel in 1953, while visiting the recently completed Garrison Dam.

 The Scofield Block is the building on the east side of Main Street, just south of Artspace Lofts.
 The building is named for James H. Scofield, the first mayor of Minot, who was the head of Scofield Implement.
-The current building was built in 1905 and is home to Abracadabra Balloons and Decorating, 62 Doors Art Gallery & Studios and ArtMain, as well as apartments on the upper levels.
+The building was built in 1905.

-The Soo Line Passenger Depot is an old railroad station built in 1912 at the southern end Main Street.
+The Soo Line Passenger Depot is an old railroad station built in 1912 at the northern end of Main Street.
 The depot, no longer located on a line which offers passenger service, has since been converted to the Old Soo Depot Transportation Museum.

 The Tompkins Block is located between 10 North Main and the Taube Art Museum on the east side of North Main Street.
 The two-story building is named after the former mayor of Minot, Allan Tompkins.
 The building is home to apartments and several businesses.